 Statevector-based validation offers several advantages over measurement-based approaches: 1) Stability.
 Unlike measurement-based methods that rely on statistical distribution comparisons, statevectors eliminate statistical uncertainties by directly representing quantum program states without probabilistic sampling.
 2) Efficiency.
 Statevectors are obtained through single simulation runs, whereas measurement-based approaches require thousands of executions (typically 10,000+ shots) to construct distributions.
 3) Scalability.
 Measurement-based methods require fixed simulator seeds to ensure reproducibility, which real quantum hardware cannot provide.
 Statevector-based validation avoids these constraints and can readily adapt to future quantum computing environments.

 However, statevector-based validation should be carefully applied in practice.
-After we discussed with the developers of Qiskit, we find that the global phase of a quantum circuit may affect the values of the statevector, and thus make the bit-to-bit comparison between two statevectors ineffective.
-To address this, we propose to use the dot product of two statevectors to help decide whether they are different or not.
-Specifically, if the dot product of the two statevectors is neither 1.0 (which indicates the statevectors are in the same direction) nor 0.0 (which means the statevectors are in the opposite direction), for example, 0.45, then the two statevectors can be considered as different.
-As shown in~\autoref{fig:dotproduct}, the statevector of program 1 and program 2 are different at bit-wise due to the effect of global phase.
+After we discussed with the developers of Qiskit, we found that the global phase of a quantum circuit may affect the values of the statevector, and thus make the bit-to-bit comparison between two statevectors ineffective.
+To address this, we propose using the dot product of two statevectors to help decide whether they are different.
+Specifically, if the dot product of the two statevectors is neither 1.0 (which indicates that the statevectors are in the same direction) nor 0.0 (which means that the statevectors are in the opposite direction), such as 0.45, then the two statevectors can be considered as different.
+As shown in~\autoref{fig:dotproduct}, the statevector of program 1 and program 2 are different bit-wise due to the effect of the global phase.
 By calculating the dot product of the two statevectors, we can determine that they are the same.

 Recent work by Miranskyy \textit{et al.}~\cite{miranskyy2025feasibility} further supports this view.
 Their quantitative evaluation shows that statevector-based validation achieves the best performance among several approaches, including inverse, swap, and statistical tests.
 In addition, they propose program reduction techniques that mitigate some of the scalability challenges associated with statevector simulation.
 These results strengthen the case for using statevectors in quantum program testing.